 Please scan or read the entire listing.
 It will answer many of your questions, especially if you are first time Airbnb user.

-The kitchen is basic but you'll have enough utensils to make a nice meal.
-In addition to the usual microwave and toaster there is a wok, blender, french press, coffee cones and filters and coffee grinder.
-You are of course more than welcome to take meals at the kitchen counter or the main table.
+The kitchen is basic but you'll have enough utensils to make a nice meal for several people.
+In addition to the usual microwave and toaster there is a wok, blender and "bullet" juicer, french press, coffee cones and filters and coffee grinder.
+You are of course more than welcome to take coffee or tea in the morning and meals at the kitchen counter or the main table.

-Wireless connection is available and you can set up in the common space on the dining table or in your bedroom.
+Dual Band Hi Speed Wireless connection is available and you can set up in the common space on the dining table or in your bedroom.
 There is no Television.
-Find the wireless password inside a drawer of the small desk.
+Find the wireless password inside a drawer of the bedroom's small desk.

 There is "off street parking" in the apartment parking lot.

-I am a rock climber who seldom parties and I work from the apartment.
-That means I get up at 5:00AM during the week; grind fresh coffee, day-trade for a few hours and sometimes nap mid mornings unless I am going climbing or bass fishing.
+I am a rock climber who can't remember the last time he partied.
+I work from the apartment.
+That means I get up at 5:30AM during the week; grind fresh coffee, day-trade for a few hours and sometimes nap mid mornings unless I am going climbing or bass fishing.
 I prefer someone quiet and somewhat neat who is comfortable with animals.

-I do have a long haired cat.
-If you leave the bedroom door open Amy cat loves to come in and visit.
-After all she considers it "her room" and "her bed".
-She has never damaged anything in there.
-I keep her brushed and the place vacuumed but if you have cat allergies this is not the place for you.
+I do have a long haired cat (Amy) and a calico kitten (Nastasha).
+If you leave the bedroom door open Amy or Nastasha love to come in and visit.
+So far neither cat has ever damaged anything in there.
+I keep them brushed and the place vacuumed but if you have cat allergies this is not the place for you.

-Food shopping is within walking distance or a short drive to shopping centers.
-Whole Foods and Trader Joe's are about 1 to 2 miles distant.
-For visitors who prefer to eat healthy and out of restaurants or fast food spots, one of the best deals is to purchase a menu of frozen ready to microwave and eat selections from Trader Joe's.
+Food shopping (Walmart) is within walking distance or a short drive to shopping centers.
+Whole Foods, Sprouts Farmer's Market and Trader Joe's are about 1 to 2 miles distant.
+The same area hosts many restaurants.

 There three chain food markets within 2 miles of the apartment.
 Lately I have been shopping for fresh produce at Market-On located on the corner of Washington Street and Decatur Blvd.